vxsh4d0w/security-api-solutions/Samples/MISP/README.md

 # MISP to Microsoft Graph Security Script
-The <b> MISP to Microsoft Graph Security Script </b> enables you to connect your custom threat indicators or Indicators of Comprosmise (IoCs) and make these available in the following Microsoft products: **[Azure Sentinel](https://azure.microsoft.com/en-us/services/azure-sentinel/), **([Microsoft Defender ATP](https://www.microsoft.com/en-us/microsoft-365/windows/microsoft-defender-atp/)
+The <b> MISP to Microsoft Graph Security Script </b> enables you to connect your custom threat indicators or Indicators of Comprosmise (IoCs) and make these available in the following Microsoft products: **[Azure Sentinel](https://azure.microsoft.com/en-us/services/azure-sentinel/)**, **[Microsoft Defender ATP](https://www.microsoft.com/en-us/microsoft-365/windows/microsoft-defender-atp/)**
 <br/>
 The script provides clients with MISP instances to migrate threat indicators to the [Microsoft Graph Security API](https://aka.ms/graphsecuritydocs).